 Two major concerns raised about Leonard’s move to Toronto are whether his injured quadriceps is fully healed and how he’ll adapt to a new role on a new team.
 So far neither appears to be an issue.
 Apart from some natural rust after having not played five-on-five since January, he’s looked healthy through pre-season play.
 And Green says he’s rarely seen Leonard as actively engaged with teammates as he has been thus far in Toronto.
 “He’s definitely more vocal than he’s ever been, on and off the court,” Green said before the final week of pre-season play.
 “In the huddles he’s chiming in, saying what he feels, saying his opinion.
 It looks like he feels comfortable.
 It looks like he feels at home.”

 That shouldn’t necessarily be all that surprising.
 The Raptors’ depth means Leonard won’t have to score 30 points each night.
 He’s also joining an established winning culture.
 In return, he brings Toronto championship experience and the truly elite centrepiece the franchise has never had.

 After nearly a year away from the game — during which his name was the subject of constant rumours and his personality was under a microscope — Leonard seems at peace with his basketball situation.
 And now, finally, the ideas he and Nurse tossed around in their first summer meeting can move from the whiteboard to the court.

 Edited by Evan Rosser and Craig Battle

-Steve Nash's journey from Victoria to the Hall of Fame
+Steve Nash's journey from Victoria to two Halls of Fame

-As Steve Nash is enshrined in the Basketball Hall of Fame, close friends from childhood through to the NBA open up about what makes the kid from Victoria so special.
+Steve Nash is now in two Halls of Fame.
+Close friends from childhood through to the NBA open up about what makes the kid from Victoria so special.